 PC gamers have some of the above titles to try, plus some even nerdier racing sims from which they can choose – including iRacing and rFactor 2.

 Thrustmaster and Logitech wheels make up the majority of this roundup, although hardcore race fans may want to check out Fanatec, which produces some terrific wheels, but can easily cost over £1,000.
 We've not ventured that far; our most expensive recommendation comes in at £586.

 You have further options, too, if your budget will stretch.
 SimXperience makes wheels that use a “Direct Drive” force feedback system, where the wheel is connected to the motor without any belts or gears in-between.
 However, this costs $1,748 without any pedals – out of reach for most of us, then.
 If you win the lottery, look it up.

-Coming back to buyers with normal budgets, there are a few things to consider before you buy.
 First, be sure to check compatibility.
 While all featured wheels work on PC, you have to choose between Xbox One and PS4 support.

 With standard bundles there’s also often a trade-off between the quality of the force feedback and the pedals.
 Would you rather have stuttery force feedback, or pedals which last a good year or two?